Specialist Advice — 10 minutes

 Jet lag: Jet lag occurs when a person crosses more than three time zones.
 Because the person’s internal clock is still based on the original time zone, he or she may experience a strong urge to sleep during the day and an undesirable level of alertness at bedtime.
 This disorder is temporary.
 It is estimated that the body needs one day to adjust to each time zone crossed.
 Jet lag can affect anyone who travels by plane, but the symptoms can be more severe and last longer when a person travels eastward and in older people in general.

 Often confused with other sleep disorders, such as insomnia, circadian rhythm disorders can be difficult to diagnose and often require a consultation with a sleep specialist.
-To identify the problem, it may be useful for affected individuals to keep a diary for two or three weeks to record their waking and sleep times and describe their symptoms as well as their impact on daily life.
+To diagnose a circadian rhythm disorder, a doctor may recommend keeping a sleep diary, undergoing a sleep study, or completing other diagnostic tests [7].

 Treatments